Bean1234/TCEE/README.md

 This is the official code release of the following paper:

 Inductive Reasoning with Type-Constrained Encoding for Emerging Entities.
-Submit to Neural Network, Under review.
+Accepted by Neural Network.

 ## Quick Start